16x29/Master-Thesis---Certainly-Terminating-Wikifunctions/README.md

 - `False` (reproduction mode): skips XML extraction, categorization, and translation.
 Everything is loaded from the committed `thesis_output/wikifunctions.db`.
 No dump file needed.
-- `True`: re-derives everything from the raw XML dump — extraction, categorization, translation, differential testing.
+- `True`: re-derives everything from the raw XML dump, like extraction, categorization, translation, differential testing.
 Requires the dump file (see below).